hp-e/generator-ng-seed/README.md

 # A [Yeoman](http://yeoman.io) generator for scaffolding an Angular project with Typescript and webpack.
-The goal of this generator is to create a very simple scaffolding for an Angular project.
+The goal of this generator is to provide a very simple scaffolding tool for an Angular project.

-I would like to avoid calling it Angular 2 or 3 etc. I strongly belive it should refer an Angular project without the version number.
+**Supported Angular versions:**

-Given the 6 month main release schedule for Angular I will try to mirror that in this generator. e.g. When Angular 4 is in production (march 2017) you will be able to select either 2 or 4 as the basis for your application.
+* Angular 2.x

 NB!
 Version 1 of Angular is not and will not be supported in this generator.